 Service Learning Faculty Fellows

-Supported by the Teaching, Learning and Professional Development Center (TLPDC) as well as the Center for Active Learning and Undergraduate Engagement (CALUE), the Service Learning Faculty Fellows (SLFF) program fosters a community of scholars who integrate the philosophy, pedagogy, and process of service learning into each component of their professional lives—research, teaching, and service.
+Supported by the Teaching, Learning and Professional Development Center (TLPDC), the Service Learning Faculty Fellows program fosters a community of scholars who integrate the philosophy, pedagogy, and process of service learning into each component of their professional lives—research, teaching, and service.
 As is evidenced in the University's Strategic Plan and Mission Statement as well as in programs and recognitions such as the Provost's Integrated Scholars, the Texas Tech community is paying increased attention to the role of civic engagement in the development of our students.
 The SLFF program naturally embodies the goals and mission of the University and is a wonderful way for faculty to learn more about becoming a truly integrated scholar.
-Texas Tech's SLFF program is modeled after a Faculty Fellows Program at Montclair State University.

 Definition of Service Learning at Texas Tech University